The Battle For Brooklyn, 1776

 The main American line was on Brooklyn Heights, with a series of entrenchments and fortifications.
 In front of this was the heavily wooded area of the Heights of Guan, corresponding roughly to Prospect Park area today.
 Here the Americans had placed an outer line of defenses under the loose command of Maj-Gen John Sullivan.
-Sullivan Street is today named after him in New York’s Greenwich Village.
+Today, Sullivan Street in New York’s Greenwich Village is named after him.
 He was assisted by Israel Putnam, brave, but over his head in commanding anything more than a regiment or two.
 Alexander Stirling, self styled as Lord Stirling because the British crown had rejected his claim for an earldom, commanded the American Right near the Harbor and the Gowanus swamp.
 The intent was to slow the British advance, forcing them to fight through rough, wooded terrain, well suited to the tactics of the rebel militia and inexperienced Continental regular soldiers.
 The problem was that the British were not willing to cooperate in this regard.

 General Sir William Howe had gotten bloodied a year early at Bunker Hill just outside Boston.
 Skilled, but cautious in nature, he knew the Americans could fight well from covered positions.
 In addition, his subordinate, Sir Henry Clinton had lived in New York some years earlier when his father was royal governor.
 Clinton knew the Brooklyn area well from his youthful hunting days.
 He suggested what would become the famous British flanking move that would extend around the American Left by going through Jamaica Pass.